-A guide for music artists who need to record vocals from home, and without access to a recording studio.
+Guide for artists who need to record vocals from home, without access to a recording studio.

 The first major consideration when planning to record vocals is the location; is there room for soundproofing?
 Will noise escape?
 A well-designed space can be the difference between smooth sailing and painful mixing later on.

 Try to use a small-to-medium sized room with a lot of soft stuff in it, like beds, couches, pillows or rugs.
 These items tend to absorb sound and make the room less reverberant.
 You should also avoid rooms with a lot of hard surfaces (like concrete or tile floors) and windows.

 There are many different microphones out there, all varying in features, price, and level of “pro-ness”.

 The main thing to consider is if you need a small or large diaphragm microphone.
 Large-diaphragm condenser microphones are generally the best for recording vocals, as they make the sound source more powerful and engaging.
 Small diaphragm microphones are typically used for piano, acoustic guitar, and other stringed instruments as well as drums (overheads, snare, hi-hat, cymbals) and percussion.

 If you’re a first-time home studio builder, the Rode NT1 is a good choice, or the SE Electronics Gemini 5 is good for those that want something a little more advanced.

 The biggest mistake we see from our artist community when they’re recording is just placing the microphone at lip level and going for it.
 But there are three key factors to consider when setting up the placement of your microphone, and all three can completely change the tone of your vocals.

 Distance: If you’re using one of the condenser mics we suggested earlier, the distance between the mic and the singer has the most effect on the tone.
 If you want the vocal to sound open and airy, stand 12 inches away from your mic.
 If you want the vocal to sound warm and intimate, stand closer (like 5 or 6 inches away).